 House Museum Improvement Project:

-The John Wingate Weeks House Museum on the summit will be closed this season for a large onging improvement project.
-Parking on the summit will be limited; however, the tower, auto road, picnic areas, and trails will be open.
+The John Wingate Weeks House Museum on the summit will be closed this season for a large improvement project.
+Picnic areas and trails will be open.
 The NH Division of Parks and the Bureau of Historic Sites' ARPA-funded project improvements include: an ADA lift to the house museum great room, the addition of an ADA bathroom, the rebuilding of the North Terrace and portico, repairs to the auto garage foundation, and more.
 PC Construction of VT is completing the project.

 See The John Wingate Weeks Historic Site at Weeks State Park on WMUR’s NH Chronicle